CanonicalLtd/UCWifiConnect/README.md

 ./run-tests
 ```

-The script will create an image via ubuntu-image and make it available
+The script creates an image via ubuntu-image and makes it available
 to spread by copying it to ~/.spread/qemu or ~/snap/spread/<version>/.spread/qemu
 depending on if you're using a local spread version or the one from the
 snap.